All About Mink

 If you see an animal near or in the water, it is more likely to be either a mink or an otter.
 Knowing the difference between the two is pretty simple.
 The differences include:

-• Otters have tails that are flattened, while minks have furry and round tales.
+• Otters have flattened tails, while minks have furry and round tales.

 • Otters are fairly bigger than minks.
-Minks are usually smaller or around the size of a domestic cat, while otters are bigger and resemble a medium dog’s size.
+Minks are usually smaller or around the size of a domestic cat, while otters are bigger and resemble a medium-sized dog’s size.

-• Notice the animal’s position in the water, otters usually swim with only their head and a tad bit of their tail being visible, while minks swim with most of their bodies outside of the water.
+• Notice the animal’s position in the water.
+Otters usually swim with only their head and a tad bit of their tail visible, while minks swim with most of their bodies outside of the water.

-• Look at the color of the animal, if the coat is a light to a medium brown, it is most likely an otter, but if the color is a dark brown to a black, it is most likely a mink
+• Look at the color of the animal; if the coat is a light to medium brown, it is most likely an otter, but if the color is a dark brown to black, it is most likely a mink.

 From a distance, otters and minks can look about the same, but it is simpler to distinguish the differences between the two when you take a closer look.